determined-ai/determined/docs/cluster-setup-guide/users.rst

        gid: 0

 ***************************************
- Running unprivileged tasks by default
+ Run Unprivileged Tasks by Default
 ***************************************

 Some administrators of Determined may wish to run tasks as unprivileged users by default.
 In Linux,